Politics of the Czech Republic: Regional courts

-Regional courts serve mainly as the courts of appeal to district courts and also as the only instance of administrative courts besides the Supreme Administrative Court.
-However, they can also act as courts of first instance in cases of more severe criminal charges, disputes between corporations or disputes over intellectual property.
-There are eight regional courts in the Czech Republic: in Brno, Ostrava, Hradec Králové, Ústí nad Labem, Plzeň, České Budějovice and two in Prague.
+Regional courts serve mainly as the courts of appeal to district courts and also as the only other administrative court beyond the Supreme Administrative Court.
+They can also act as courts of first instance in cases of more severe criminal charges, disputes between corporations, or disputes over intellectual property.
+There are eight regional courts in the Czech Republic.
+These courts are located in Brno, Ostrava, Hradec Králové, Ústí nad Labem, Plzeň, and České Budějovice, alongside two in Prague.